Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and

+In this section we provide a detailed roadmap on applying the PTAViT3D algorithm at continental scale.
+We also utilize the results to compare with previous established baselines \citep{WALDNER2020111741,rs13112197}.
 To construct the National Product (ePaddocks) of Australia for 2023, we followed these steps: \begin{enumerate} \item We initially pretrained the PTAViT3D on six tiles from Australia using 2019 data, the same data used for creating ePaddocks 2019 (Figure \ref{TrainingSites}). \item We then sourced new imagery for the same date range (2019) using OpenDataCube (OCD\footnote{\href{https://www.opendatacube.org/}{https://www.opendatacube.org/}}) and fine-tuned the algorithm on these new images, ensuring they had $\leq$10\% cloud cover.
 This mimicked the expected conditions during inference, as opposed to the clear rasters used for initial pretraining.
 It also enriches the algorithm by exposing it to greater variability of input imagery during training. \item Inference for the year 2023 was performed across 293 tiles, as shown in Figure \ref{TrainingSites}.
 This process created raster products that combined field extent, boundaries, and distance transform. \item To transition from semantic segmentation to instance segmentation, we post-processed the data (Section \ref{post_processing}) using set operations, thresholding, and extracted polygons with the \texttt{rasterio} \citep{gillies_2019} features module. \item Further post-processing was done to remove inference results smaller than 100m$^2$ and to simplify polygons with a 10m (1 pixel) tolerance. \item The test set was validated on 67 small raster patches, each approximately 100km$^2$, which were manually annotated by our internal CSIRO team. \end{enumerate}

 Qualitative indicative performance on the test set of 2023 can be seen in Figure \ref{TestTiles_instanceSegm}, where we visualize from left to right, a single date of S2 imagery, the field pseudo-probability, the predicted polygon fields, the ground truth fields and the agreement between them.